27 Business Email Examples & Templates You Should Try in 2025

 I recently received this email from Statista after I’d signed up for their free account.

 This message was my first contact with Statista.
-They’d never spoken to me before.
-Nor did they have any information about me, besides what I’d shared when I signed up with them.
+They’d never spoken to me before and had no information about me besides what I’d shared when I signed up with them.

 Here’s why this example knocks it out of the park:

-- They mention a “time difference.”
-Statista is based out of Hamburg, Germany.
-They’re 9 hours ahead of the U.S.’ Eastern time zone.
+• They mention a “time difference.”
+Statista is based in Hamburg, Germany.
+They’re 9 hours ahead of the U.S. Eastern time zone.
 So when Allyson asked if I prefer communicating over email, she was being thoughtful.
 There’s no back and forth about setting up a call at an awkward time.

-- Social proof: I’m not going to buy a service just because a big name brand already uses it.
+• Social proof: I won’t buy a service because a big-name brand already uses it.
 But knowing that Apple trusts Statista gives me confidence in them.

-- Budgetary concerns: As a small business owner, I’m often wary of emailing similar companies without transparent pricing.
-But Allyson proves she empathizes with me on this point by suggesting that Statista will have a solution that fits my budget.
+• Budgetary concerns: As a small business owner, I’m often wary of emailing similar companies without transparent pricing.
+But Allyson proves she empathizes with me by suggesting that Statista will have a solution that fits my budget.

-Apart from this, also note the personal “I” tone, which is rarely used in first touch messages.
-Too many salespeople hide under a third-person pretense of “we.”
-By using the first person, and saying “I,” you make yourself and your business relatable.
+Apart from this, note the personal “I” tone, which is rarely used in first-touch messages.
+Too many salespeople hide behind a third-person pretense of “we.”
+Using the first person and saying “I” makes you and your business relatable.

 The biggest mistake you can make with follow-up messages is to leave your prospect in the dark.

 If you’re simply saying “Just following up,” you’re basically bumping the email back to the prospect’s inbox.
-If he/she didn’t have enough reason to reply back earlier, simply bumping the email back won’t make your case any stronger.
+If they didn’t have enough reason to reply earlier, simply bumping the email back won’t strengthen your case.

 That’s why I love this example from Avidian.
 It shows exactly how to work new information into a message thread.